murex/Kata-MedianListOfLists/README.md

 TDD does not 'magically' generate non-trivial algorithms.

+TDD can help in a different way though.
+You can use it to validate that your algorithm works, and then use the tests to refactor your algorithm.

 Here is the process (roughly):

 1. Think about the algorithm that will solve your problem.